Clubs, Activities and Competitions

 Our team participates in three paper-and-pencil challenge rounds in the morning followed by a tour of the facilities where Navy engineers use math every day.
 A Countdown Round is organized like the national competition, with one mathlete emerging at the final buzzer.
 The best way to inspire kids in math is “to introduce them to others who are passionate about problem-solving, whether they are students from other schools or professionals doing jobs they love,” says Lou DiGioia, executive director of MATHCOUNTS.
 “At Carderock, the students get the best of both worlds.”

-On afternoons throughout the school year, students in various grades have the opportunity to participate in activities ranging from academic and artistic enrichment to school and community services.
+During after school throughout the school year, our students have the opportunity to participate in activities ranging from academic and artistic enrichment to school and community services.
 After school clubs options may include:

 - Math Club